sunzenshen/sunzenshen.github.io/_posts/2014-04-26-lambdaconf2014-resources.markdown

 [Keynote slides](http://www.slideshare.net/extempore/keynote-lambdaconf2014)
 Conference started off with a keynote by the controversial Paul Phillips about the state of build times for the Scala compiler.
-Unfortunately, the slides do not convey the amusingly heated shouting and arm-waving about the Scala compiler.
+Unfortunately, the slides do not convey the amusingly heated shouting and arm-waving about the same.
 I did find another talk of his with a similar sentiment [here](https://www.youtube.com/watch?v=uiJycy6dFSQ).

 **Intro to Functional Game Programming with Scala by John Degoes:**